aarefinn/food_recipe_app_Mobile-Application/README.md

 ## Project Overview

 This project provides the Windows embedding for your Flutter application, utilizing a native C++ window host.
-It supports seamless integration with Flutter plugins, window configuration, and Windows-specific features including DPI scaling and theming.
+It supports seamless integration with Flutter plugins, window configuration, and Windows-specific features, including DPI scaling and theming.

 ---